Thrusts

 Low Carbon & Sustainable Construction Materials

 Construction materials are an essential component of our physical infrastructure.
 However, when produced at a scale of billions of tons per year, these materials contribute to a significant carbon footprint.
-We are investigating novel recipes & AI-led routes to lower the carbon footprint of concrete, including solutions such as calcined clays, alkali-activated materials,1 and waste-to-energy ashes2 generated from combustion of municipal waste.3
+We are investigating novel recipes & AI-led routes to lower the carbon footprint of concrete, including solutions such as calcined clays, alkali-activated materials,1 cementitious carbonation,2 C-S-H seeds,3,4 and waste-to-energy ashes5 generated from combustion of municipal waste.6

 1 Abdelrahman & Garg, Frontiers in Chemistry 2022